SCHOOL TRIP WORKSHOPS

 2025 SCHOOL TRIPS ARE AVAILABLE TO BOOK!

-We have an amazing selection of refreshed workshops available for the 2024 season!
+We have an amazing selection of workshops available for the 2025 season, plus a brand-new EYFS workshop!
 Perfect for teachers and students to experience a fun, hands-on and engaging session hosted by our trained educational staff.

 Super Senses